nsf-open/nsf/demo/article.md

 Relationships among comb jelly species indicate that at least five of these transitions have taken place, with some ctenophores staying in shallow waters and others evolving to thrive in the deep sea, according to Haddock.

 ![image-title-here](/assets/images/article-image-2.jpg){:class="img-responsive"}
+A team of scuba divers collects ctenophores off the coast of Hawaii during a research expedition.
+Photo credit: Steve Haddock

 ## From the shallows to the depths